SITE MENU

 Rothesay photo Copyright © 1994 Corel, The Internet Guide to Scotland and its licensors.
 All rights reserved.
 Not to be downloaded or reproduced.

 Bute Museum in Stuart Street has much information on local history, geology and wildlife.
-It opens daily during the summer but only certain afternoons (Tuesday - Saturday) in winter time.
+For 2020 it is open Tuesday-Saturday 10.30am - 3.30pm (closed Sundays and Mondays).
 Tel: 01700 505067.
+Admission charge.
 Guided walks around the town take place on Tuesdays and Thursdays starting from here.
-You can also visit the Post Office Museum in Bishop Street which is free.

-One of the most unusual visitor attractions in Rothesay is the award-winning restored Victorian Toilets on the pier.
-Conducted tours are given each day.
+One of the most unusual visitor attractions in Rothesay is the award-winning restored Victorian Toilets on the pier (these are fully functional!).

 Winter Garden at Rothesay, Bute

-Along the promenade, the former Winter Garden in Victoria Street is now home to the tourist information centre - the Isle of Bute Discovery Centre - with exhibitions and displays about the island.
-Tel: 01700 502151.
+Along the promenade, the former 1924 Winter Garden in Victoria Street is now home to the tourist information centre - the Isle of Bute Discovery Centre - with exhibitions and displays about the island.
+Tel: 01700 507043.
 There is also a genealogy centre, a bistro and a cinema.
-Click here for a 360 degree panorama of the exterior.

 Isle of Bute Discovery Centre